T-Python-OCT9/LAB_DJANGO_TEMPLATES/README.md

 # Create a new website using Django .
 Your website should have the following paths :
 ### today/
-  This should display the date of today .
+  This should display the   .

 ### random/password/
   This should display a randomly generated password .